shsagir/play-area-sync/docs/domains.md

 #### Wildcard domain use cases

-Some domain providers promote wildcard domains as the save and easy catch-all solution.
+Some domain providers promote wildcard domains as the easy catch-all solution.
 With fortrabbit you should use a wildcard domain solely for the purpose when there is really any number of addresses that change dynamically.
 Imagine a social network App where your users will have `[[user]].[[your-domain.com]]` addresses.

-When you actually only have a handful sub-domains you need to cover, don't use a wildcard domain, register them manually with the Dashboard.
+When you actually only have a handful of sub-domains you need to cover, don't use a wildcard domain, register them manually with the Dashboard.
 A bonus is that those can be covered by the free Let's Encrypt certs.
 So when you plan for something like this: `www.domain.foo`, `help.domain.foo`, `blog.domain.foo`, `another.domain.foo` — don't register a wildcard domain.
 Wildcard domains are not the easy fix.

 #### Wildcard domain verification